[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 OptinMonster seamlessly integrates with multiple ESPs including Constant Contact, Drip and Mailchimp so you can exponentially grow your subscriber list and also send hyper-personalized emails to each subscriber at the right time.

 With ConvertKit and its Automation Rules features, you can send targeted autoresponders to subscribers based on their interaction with your emails.
-You can also use its built-in blueprints to quickly create autoresponder sequences for almost any situation. segment your emails based on on-site behaviors with Subscriber Tags, and serve your audience with regular content.
+You can also use its built-in blueprints to quickly create autoresponder sequences for almost any situation. segment your email automation templates based on on-site behaviors with Subscriber Tags, and serve your audience with regular content.

 Mailchimp helps you send drip emails to users so you can follow up based on their specific activity such as site browsing, cart abandonment, etc. Target people based on behavior, preferences, and previous sales, and send automatic campaigns to welcome new subscribers, and win back lapsed customers.
 With its pre-set automation features, triggers and timelines, you can streamline your communications and make sure that every contact gets the right emails at the right time.
 You can also add, remove, or reorder the emails in your automation, design content, edit tracking, or edit triggers or activity settings for individual emails.